elastio/bon/website/src/guide/basics/custom-conversions.md

 [`#[builder(into)]`](../../reference/builder/member/into) is great and it works in many cases.
 However, what if you need to do a conversion that isn't a simple `Into`?
 What if you want your setter to accept several parameters?
 What if your setter should be fallible?
 The answer to all these questions is the bigger brother [`#[builder(with)]`](../../reference/builder/member/with).

 You can pass a custom closure to `#[builder(with)]`.
-It will be used to define the signature of the setter and perform a conversion.
+It will define the signature of the setter and perform a conversion.

 ```rust
 use bon::Builder;